IRS Notice CP2566 – The IRS Still has not Received Your Form 1040 – You Must File a Tax Return

 - The IRS never received a tax return from you for the year specified on your notice.

-- The IRS sent you previous notices asking you to file a tax return because it had not received one, but the IRS never received a response.
+- You were sent previous notices asking you to file a tax return because the IRS had not received one, but a response was never received.

 - The IRS has completed a tax return for you and has calculated your tax, penalties and interest based on wages and other income reported to the IRS.